Use these simple 7 alternative layouts to avoid bullet points:

 There’s at least another dozen variations of layout that we could show, but the idea behind all options is simply how to avoid a list.

 So, there you go.
-No more deaths by PowerPoint – quite the opposite we hope!
+Fewer deaths by PowerPoint when we avoid bullet points!